- Community Assistance

 AARP Safe Driving Course

 Reduce your car insurance by as much as 10 percent by completing AARP’s Safe Driving Course.
 This class cannot be used for ticket dismissal.
-Certificates are awarded upon completing the course.
-The required course fee for AARP members is $15 or $20 for non-members.
+Certificates are awarded upon course completion.
+The required course fee for AARP members is $15, or $20 for non-members.
 Checks are payable to AARP.
-Advanced registration is required, so please call or come by the Center to reserve your spot.
+Registration is required, so please call or come by the Center to reserve your spot.

 Weekdays at 8:10 a.m. and 4 p.m.

 Start or end your day with a 2 ½-mile walk to music in the comfort of the Center.

 Mondays, Wednesdays, and Fridays at 9 a.m.

 Tuesdays at 9 a.m. and Wednesdays at 6 p.m.

 Thursdays at 9 a.m. and Mondays at 6 p.m.